• OUR LADY of CZĘSTOCHOWA: st Sigismund parish church, Słomczyn, Poland; source: own collectionOUR LADY of CZĘSTOCHOWA

 in death

-HLEBOWICZClick to display biography Henry, KASZYRAClick to display biography George, LESZCZEWICZClick to display biography Anthony, DRONICZClick to display biography Romualdo, MACIEJOWSKIClick to display biography Boleslav, MAĆKOWIAKClick to display biography Vladislav, MASIULANISClick to display biography Adam, PYRTEKClick to display biography Stanislav, SKORKOClick to display biography Anthony, WIECZOREKClick to display biography Vladislav, BIELAWSKIClick to display biography Joseph, GLAKOWSKIClick to display biography Stanislav, GODLEWSKIClick to display biography Vincent, LUBECKIClick to display biography Alexander, LUBIANIECClick to display biography Charles, MALECClick to display biography Dennis, MARCINIAKClick to display biography Isidore, RYBAŁTOWSKIClick to display biography Casimir, ŚWIATOPEŁK–MIRSKIClick to display biography Anthony
+HLEBOWICZClick to display biography Henry, KASZYRAClick to display biography George, LESZCZEWICZClick to display biography Anthony, DRONICZClick to display biography Romualdo, MACIEJOWSKIClick to display biography Boleslav, MAĆKOWIAKClick to display biography Vladislav, MASIULANISClick to display biography Adam, PYRTEKClick to display biography Stanislav, SKORKOClick to display biography Anthony, WIECZOREKClick to display biography Vladislav, MIODUSZEWSKIClick to display biography Anthony, GLAKOWSKIClick to display biography Stanislav, GODLEWSKIClick to display biography Vincent, LUBECKIClick to display biography Alexander, LUBIANIECClick to display biography Charles, MALECClick to display biography Dennis, MARCINIAKClick to display biography Isidore, RYBAŁTOWSKIClick to display biography Casimir, ŚWIATOPEŁK–MIRSKIClick to display biography Anthony

 sites and events